 Another strategy to consider for improving your credit utilization ratio is to consolidate your debt.
 This is tricky because there are negative impacts to consolidating your debt (new credit inquiries, a new account opened, and a possible reduction in your average account age), but overall it could be a good option to consider if you can reduce your interest rates, lower your monthly payments, and make your payments on time.
 This also increases your overall available credit.

 Once an account is sent to collections or charged off, it will remain on your credit report for 7 years.
 Try to pay your accounts off before they enter into those statuses.
 If they do get to that point, it’s still worth paying them off.
 Lenders are less likely to approve you if they see unpaid balances on your credit report.

 If you have never had a credit card or loan and you have no credit history, lenders may be unwilling to take a risk on approving you.
 One option to consider if you’re trying to build credit is to request to be added as an authorized user on your parent, spouse, or a close family member’s credit account.
 Be sure that it’s someone you trust and who trusts you.
-Come to an agreement with them on what you can spend and what you will contribute every month toward their payment.
+Come to an agreement with them on what you can spend and contribute every month toward their payment.
 When they make their payments on time, this will also reflect positively on your credit report.
-This is something you have to be really cautious about, however, because if their payments are not made on time, it will reflect negatively on your credit report.
-Once you’ve established some credit history, you should be able to move off of their account and get an account of your own.
+However, you have to be really cautious about this because if their payments are not made on time, it will reflect negatively on your credit report.
+Once you’ve established some credit history, you should be able to move off of their bank account and get an account of your own.